mobi-css/mobi.css/site/source/docs/index.md

 </div>
 ```

 You can add `units-gap` style to ensure there are gaps between each `unit`.
-This is useful when your `unit`s have `background-color` or have text in it.
+This is useful when your `unit`s have text in it.

 {% raw %}
 <div class="flex-left units-gap top-gap">